πŸ“‹ Available on Starter, Deliver, Grow, and Scale plans.

 • Delete - delete the form from the project.

-Click the Sort by option and select an alternative sort option from the dropdown to reorder the forms list.
-You can sort based on title, responses, total responses, accepting responses, or date updated.
+Sort by title, responses, total responses, accepting responses, or date updated.

 Edit a form